 My current book project, American Scenic Design and Freelance Professionalism, is a cultural labor history of scenic designers and designing in the United States.
 It argues that scenic designers constructed the career of the freelance, professional scenic designer in extra-theatrical locations.
 By combining archival research in with sociology and the history of theatre labor and economics, the project shows how the history of American scenic design intersects with important national issues: the expansion of post-secondary education, the rise of unionism and challenges to its vision for American labor, and the emergence of knowledge work careers and the creative class.
-With this book, as in my other research projects, I am arguing that performance history need not be simply a series of entertainments, but is also the study of a crucial socio-cultural process that sustains artists, brings audiences together, and reshapes the world.
+With this book, as in my other research projects, I am arguing that performance history need not be simply a series of entertainments, but is also the study of a crucial socio-cultural process that sustains artists and reshapes the world.

 My research articles have appeared in Theatre & Performance Design, Etudes, and Text & Criticism, and I recently contributed a history of New Stagecraft to The Routledge Companion to Scenography (2018).
 My performance and book reviews have been published in Theatre Journal, Theatre Survey, The Journal of American Drama and Theatre, and Theatre Annual.
 My research has been awarded an Andrew Mellon Pre-Doctoral Fellowship, the American Theatre and Drama Society Graduate Student Travel Award, and the Binghamton University Dean’s Research Semester.
 In 2014, I was an invited seminar participant in the Mellon School for Theatre and Performance Research at Harvard University, "Locations of Theater."

 I have presented my research at national and international theatre and performance conferences, including those convened by the American Society for Theatre Research (ASTR), the Association for Theatre in Higher Education (ATHE), and the Mid-America Theatre Conference (MATC).
 I am currently serving as the ATHE Conference Planner for the American Theater and Drama Society (ATDS), and I am a Reviews Associate Editor for the journal Theatre & Performance Design.